 Effective October 15, 2013, new and revised deadlines for requesting an exception to the RPM must offer requirement due to planned retirement were implemented.38 The rationale for the earlier deadline is to allow new entrants adequate time to respond and enter the PJM generation interconnection queue in response to a planned retirement.
 Previously, the deadline for requesting an exception to the RPM must offer requirement based on the reason of retirement was 120 days prior to the auction.
-For the 2017/2018 BRA, a transition mechanism applied under which the deadline for requesting an exception to the RPM must offer requising an exception to the RPM must offer requising an exception to the RPM must offer requirement due to planned retirement was November 1, 2013.
+For the 2017/2018 BRA, a transition mechanism applied under which the deadline for requesting an exception to the RPM must offer requirement due to planned retirement was November 1, 2013.
 For all Base Residual Auctions for delivery years subsequent to 2017/2018, the deadline is September 1 prior to the auction.
 For the 2019/2020 BRA, a waiver to the deadline was granted, setting the deadline at October 1, 2015, because Capacity Market Sellers would need information on the results of the CP Transition Incremental Auctions posted on August 31, 2015, and September 9, 2015, in order to make an informed decision on retiring a resource.39